The Terror of Blue John Gap: Plot summary

 Upon understanding the truth of his experience after staying in bed for a few days, Hardcastle thought about looking for help from someone.
 He first visited Dr. Mark Johnson, a friend of Professor Saunderson, who upon hearing his account, sent him to meet Picton, residing in a small city next to the village, claiming that Picton can help.
 Upon arriving in front of Picton's house, and finding out from a shopkeeper that Picton is a renowned psychiatrist with his own asylum, Hardcastle returned to the village, and instead, went to seek help from the police, who also promptly turn him out and make fun of him later.
-Hardcastle decided to take matters in his own hand and armed himself for his next outing to the cave with a bright lantern, a gun and some bullets.
+Hardcastle decided to take matters in his own hand and armed himself for his next outing to the cave with a bright lantern, a gun, and some bullets.
 In the meantime, sheep had again gone missing from the village and, along with that, Armitage himself went missing.
 Despite the beliefs of the villagers that Armitage left the village to settle elsewhere for better livelihood, Hardcastle presumed that Armitage died at the hands of the monster.

 On one particularly dark and cloudy night, Hardcastle set out on his expedition to hunt down the monster.
 He sat near the mouth of the cave, waiting for the monster to emerge.
-After 2 a.m., the monster emerged from the cave and soon vanished in the darkness.
+After 2 AM, the monster emerged from the cave and soon vanished in the darkness.
 Hardcastle began waiting for the monster's return.
-When the monster does return, Hardcastle picked up his gun and shot the monster while it was entering the cave, unaware of Hardcastle's existence.
+When the monster did return, Hardcastle picked up his gun and shot the monster while it was entering the cave, unaware of Hardcastle's existence.
 The monster fled into the cave and Hardcastle chased it.
 Pretty far into the cave, the monster suddenly turned around (due to which, Hardcastle got a good look of the monster with his lantern) and pounced upon him, intending to attack him, and Hardcastle was knocked unconscious.
 Hardcastle later found himself in the Allertons' farm, recuperating.
 He soon learned that the Allertons, upon reading his note (which he left behind for them in case he doesn't return), raised a search-party, who finally retrieved the unconscious and wounded Hardcastle from the cave, who was presumably delirious and spouting nonsense after his retrieval.
 After recovering a little, Hardcastle wrote down everything in his diary and spent one-and-a-half month more in the Allertons' company.